Laura Bush Fast Facts

 October 21, 2007 - Arrives in the United Arab Emirates to begin a four-day tour around the Middle East to raise breast cancer awareness.

-February 16, 2008 - Begins a five-day, five nation tour of Africa with the president.
+February 16, 2008 - Begins a five-day, five-nation tour of Africa with the president.
 They visit Benin, Rwanda, Tanzania, Ghana, and Liberia.

 June 2008 - Tours Afghanistan.

 August 2008 - In Thailand, she meets with refugees from Myanmar.
-Later attends the Olympic Games in Beijing with the president and former President Bush.
+Later attends the Olympic Games in Beijing with the president and former President George H.W.
+Bush.

 September 1, 2008 - Is a speaker at the Republican National Convention.